L-R: Chantell Armijo-Cruz, Lidia Angeles-Cruz, Allen Cruz, Josue Chino-Cruz, Bryan Chavez-Cruz and Jason Chavez-Cruz.

 It was a leap to come all the way north to Duluth from the Twin Cities area and Cristo Rey, where Latinx students are in the majority.

-Chris Davila, director of the Office of Diversity and Inclusion, said that just a few years ago, Latinx students represented one of the smallest minority populations on campus.
+Chris Davila, director of the Office of Equity, Diversity and Inclusion, said that just a few years ago, Latinx students represented one of the smallest minority populations on campus.
 In contrast, today Latinx students are the largest minority group at St. Scholastica, with a first-year retention rate higher than the average student.

 "The increase in Latinx students has coincided with the Cruz family attending CSS," Davila said.
 "Not only are family members attending CSS, but other classmates from Cristo Rey High School are attending as well.
 They are finding a community here that is supportive of their specific needs and a community they can relate to on a variety of levels."